2018ik/2018ik.github.io/_wiki/son_of_man.markdown

 ## Background

 **Son of man** implies God in His humanity.
 He was born as a man in the lowest status, and raised up in the despised city of Nazareth.
 He was without an outward beauty of attraction (Isa.
 53:2-3).
 Despite this, he was able to contact every kind of man, and cherish, comfort and heal them - even the most sinful tax collector.

+## Under Authority

+The Lord was a man under the authority of God the Father.
+This is according to what the centurion said in Matthew chapter 8 - "I also am a man under authority" (Matt.
+8:5-13).

 ## Cherishing